3. Building and Running CAM

 The directory where the model build is done is

-where CIME_OUTPUT_ROOT
+$CIME_OUTPUT_ROOT/$CASE/bld where CIME_OUTPUT_ROOT and CASE are

 both CIME variables.
 The directory where the model is run is in variable

-which is set by default to $CIME_OUTPUT_ROOT/$CASE/run
+RUNDIR which is set by default to $CIME_OUTPUT_ROOT/$CASE/run.

 After a successful run CAM’s history files are copied to

-and the CAM log file is moved to
+$DOUT_S_ROOT/atm/hist and the CAM log file is moved to

 The default values for the CIME variables that specify filesystem locations